ETE-PNW/tracksolver/README.md

 # Tracksolver

-Solves tracks to a given length - Works with Fleischmann, Märklin-C, K, Z, and M track, and Märklin Gauge 1.
+Solves tracks to a given length, with a configurable tolerance - Works with Fleischmann, Märklin-C, K, Z, and M track, and Märklin Gauge 1.

 Track definitions are kept in `trackTypes.js`.
 Lengths are all expressed in mm: